devselcuk/IdaSelcukTestaufgabe/README.md

-# MyApplication - iOS Media Player with Shared Business Logic
+# Playlist App

-A Kotlin Multiplatform Mobile (KMM) application with clean architecture patterns, clean code principles, and iOS development practices with cross-platform business logic sharing.
+A Kotlin Multiplatform Mobile (KMM) application with clean architecture, clean code principles, and iOS development practices with cross-platform business logic sharing.

 ## Project Overview

-This application showcases a audio streaming platform with shared Kotlin business logic and native iOS SwiftUI presentation.
+This application is a single screen audio streaming app with shared Kotlin business logic and native iOS SwiftUI presentation.
 Using the power of KMM for business logic sharing while maintaining native iOS user experience.

 ### Key Features